LuisRJean/LuisRJean/README.md

 ![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCEdEnCC6uHylBsvWSnuH-Sw?style=for-the-badge)

-- 🔭 I am currently working on machine learning problems while studying and developing software.
+- 🔭 I am currently working on applied/fundamental research machine learning problems while studying and working on open-ended non-task-oriented dialog systems.
-- 🌱 I have worked at biomedical engineering / Medical Device Engineering organization(s) and later transitioned into the DevSecOps field.
+- 🌱 I have worked at biomedical engineering / Medical Device Engineering companies and later focused on DevOps culture.
 I also have worked as a Devops Specialist where I mainly did automations, configurations, Implementations, Designs, Testing, Deployments and integrations based projects.
-- 🙇 I am looking for a new role where I can continue to grow and make contributions upon getting hired.(Email is below !!:))
+- 🙇 I am looking for a new role where I can continue to grow as a Deep Learning Specialist (Email is below !!) :)
 - ⚡ How to reach me: ljmontreal1@gmail.com

 <h3 align="left">Connect with me:</h3>